 Q: How can I avoid paying too much interest on my loans?

-A: By keeping up with your payments on time and making the minimum payment each month.
+A: Keeping up with your payments on time and making the minimum monthly payment.

 Top myths about Calculating interest